aave/aip/content/aips/35A56F18FEFC-AIP-REDEEM-AFEI-FOR-DAI.md

 Actors can call a contract from Etherscan which queries both Aave’s aFEI holding and the FEI Reserve, determines the lower of the two values, and redeems the maximum amount of aFEI based upon available liquidity within the Reserve
-All FEI is to be redeemed for DAI via the Tribe DAO’s SimpleFeiDaiPSM DAI will be deposited in the Aave v2 Ethereum DAI Reserve Aave v2 Ethereum Rserve Factor will receive aDAI
+All FEI is to be redeemed for DAI via the Tribe DAO’s SimpleFeiDaiPSM DAI will be deposited in the Aave v2 Ethereum DAI Reserve Aave v2 Ethereum Reserve Factor will receive aDAI

 # Test Cases